New homes for threatened and declining wildlife

-The arrival of autumn and easing of fire restrictions has seen our volunteers venture out into the native woodlands around St Arnaud to recommence installing ‘artificial tree hollows’ as part of the Network’s Nest-box Project.
+The return of cooler weather and easing of fire restrictions has seen Network volunteers venture out into native woodland once again to install nest-boxes as part of our ongoing project to improve the quality of habitat for threatened and declining wildlife.

 Target species for this round of installations include the Brush-tailed Phascogale ‑ a small, tree-dwelling marsupial ‑ and two iconic Australian birds, the Southern Boobook Owl (commonly called the ‘Mopoke’) and the Laughing Kookaburra or ‘Jackass’.

 The focus of our work is remnant forest that lacks the tree hollows these species need for shelter, protection from predators and breeding.
 So far, over 80 nest-boxes have been installed in remnant woodland on private properties in the north-central region, which is well on the way to achieving our target of 200 installations by the end of 2020.

 Funded by the Victorian Government, the Kara Kara CMN’s nest-box project is part of a wider habitat improvement program that also involves revegetation works and community engagement activities.

 Above: A recently-installed Kookaburra nest-box on private land at Carapooee, near St Arnaud.

 Above: Dr Adam Miller of Deakin University explains the latest research on Silver Banksia genetics.

 The Silver Banksia Project is a collaborative program involving conservation groups across much of Victoria; from Victoria’s volcanic plains to the west of Melbourne through central Victoria to the State’s north-east.